 NOTE 3: If there are multiple S-NSSAIs in the route selection descriptor, an S-NSSAI is chosen among the S-NSSAIs based on UE implementation.

+NOTE 3A: The UE NAS layer includes the on-demand S-NSSAI in the requested NSSAI during the registration procedure as specified in 3GPP TS 24.501 [11] clause 4.6.2.9.